Ichchhie/Green-Coding-Adoption/guidelines/practices/frontend.md

 7. **Reduce network load:**
    - Don't make useless network calls.
    - Check if API calls are being duplicated.
-   - Optimize the payload, Fetch only what is necessary.
+   - Optimize the payload, fetch only what is necessary.
+   - Minimize unnecessary API calls, cache repeated computations (e.g., memoization).
    - Implement Batch Processing:
      > Example: We implemented a chunking pattern where data is processed in groups of 100 items.
 This reduced the need for constant back-and-forth communication, and helped cut unnecessary network traffic.